 "A rising star on the Western Circuit who draws praise for her user-friendly approach.
 Her growing practice covers all aspects of employment law, on behalf of both public and private sector clients.
 “She is highly commercial, always prepared and never lets you down – she always goes the extra mile.”
 “Often in employment there can be industry-specific jargon – she can assimilate difficult concepts quickly, and performs well on her feet.
 She’s also exceptionally bright.”
 Successfully represented Brimheath Developments & Ors in a case concerning a discrimination claim on the grounds of sex, sexual orientation and disability." - Employment, Western Circuit, Chambers UK 2015

-Harriet has particular expertise in disputes concerning the provision of utilities (gas, electricity and water) and is regularly instructed by one of the ‘Big Six’ energy companies on a wide range of matters.
+Harriet has particular expertise in disputes concerning the provision of utilities (gas, electricity and water) and is regularly instructed by ‘Big Six’ energy companies on a wide range of matters.
 See also her profile under the Energy & Natural Resources section below.

 Harriet receives instructions in insolvency matters, appearing in the Companies Court and before Bankruptcy Registrars, as well as accepting instructions relating to applications to set aside statutory demands.